ACCLAB/DABEST-python/README.md

         control) in the contrast axis.
 They provide a visual representation of the differences between groups.

-      - **Summary Bars**: Optional horizontal bars that can be added to emphasize a specific effect size across the entire contrast axis.
-Unlike raw and contrast bars, these span horizontally and are not displayed by default.
+      - **Summary Bars**: Optional bars that can be added to emphasize a specific effect size across the entire contrast axis.
+Unlike raw and contrast bars, these span horizontally (or vertically if `horizontal=True`) and are not displayed by default.

-        By default, plots show raw and contrast bars.
+        Raw and contrast bars are shown by default.
 Users can customize these bars and add summary bars as needed.
-For detailed customization instructions, please refer to the [Plot Aesthetics](../tutorials/09-plot_aesthetics.html) tutorial.
+For detailed customization instructions, please refer to the [Plot Aesthetics tutorial](../tutorials/09-plot_aesthetics.html).

     - **Tighter spacing in Delta-Delta and Mini-Meta Plots**: We have adjusted the spacing of delta-delta and mini-meta plots to reduce